nirajan457/Machine_Learning/README.md

 I learned Python and machine learning mostly following instrtuctions and YouTube videos by  [Harrison Kinsley](https://pythonprogramming.net/).
 Below are some of the project highlights.

-# Neural network - Pytorch
+## Neural network - Pytorch

 Fully connected neural network with feed forward and using MNIST data set.

-# Convolutional neural network - Pytorch
+## Convolutional neural network - Pytorch

-Kaggle cats and dogs dataset
++ Dataset: Kaggle cats and dogs
++ Modules: OpenCV, numPy